 A fierce warrior on a destructive war campaign is betrayed and left for dead.
 He is taken in and healed by the princess of a hidden tribe who believe he is the savior they have been waiting for in the movie, The Veil.
-Directed by Brent Ryan Green of Toy Gun Films, Brent is here talk about the film for this week’s Tuesday Treat.
+Directed by Brent Ryan Green of Toy Gun Films, Brent is here talk about the film for this week’s Creator Conversation.

 Tell me a bit about yourself and your role with The Veil.

 BRENT: Born and raised in Oklahoma City, I am the Director and Producer of the film The Veil.
 Making this film here in Oklahoma is something I have been working towards since I started working in the film industry over 10 years ago.